Bouldering: Equipment

 Unlike other climbing sports, bouldering can be performed safely and effectively with very little equipment, an aspect which makes the discipline highly appealing, but opinions differ.
 While bouldering pioneer John Sherman asserted that "The only gear really needed to go bouldering is boulders," others suggest the use of climbing shoes and a chalkbag – a small pouch where ground-up chalk is kept – as the bare minimum, and more experienced boulderers typically bring multiple pairs of climbing shoes, chalk, brushes, crash pads, and a skincare kit.

 Climbing shoes have the most direct impact on performance.
 Besides protecting the climber's feet from rough surfaces, climbing shoes are designed to help the climber secure footholds.
 Climbing shoes typically fit much tighter than other athletic footwear and often curl the toes downwards to enable precise footwork.
 They are manufactured in a variety of different styles to perform in different situations.
-For example, High-top shoes provide better protection for the ankle, while low-top shoes provide greater flexibility and freedom of movement.
 Stiffer shoes excel at securing small edges, whereas softer shoes provide greater sensitivity.
 The front of the shoe, called the "toe box", can be asymmetric, which performs well on overhanging rocks, or symmetric, which is better suited for vertical problems and slabs.